rostro36/Notes/Big Data/Week 07/07_questions.md

 - They are kept in memory for as long as possible, if the memory is full, they will get spilled to memory in a L-Tree as a HFile in HBase.

 </details>
-<details><summary>How are intermediary results get transmitted? </summary>
+<details><summary>How are intermediary results getting transmitted? </summary>

 - Mappers open an http-server, which then get queried by reducers.

 </details>
 <details><summary>Why is this transmission method chosen? </summary>

-- Like this reducers can control their load and are not swamped by incoming data.
+- Like this, reducers can control their load and are not swamped by incoming data.

 </details>